Xiaojieqiu/Census_BEAM/README.md

 - Supplementary Figures: http://www.gs.washington.edu/~xqiu/proj/BEAM/BEAM_jupyter_notebook/supplementary_figures_notebook.html

 For an example on how to run all the scripts in parallel using SGE, please refer to **run_all_analyses_parallel.R**.
 To enable to run in parallel on cluster, you may need to adapt this script to the configuration of your cluster.

+##DHS analysis:
+**Quake_intersect_dhs.sh** and **Shalek_intersect_dhs.sh** are the shell scripts used to perform the DHS analysis disussed in the supplementary file.
+For simplicity, we only provided the output gmt files in the data folder for the current reproduce.